dcf-clab/containerlab-workshop-ch-uni/10-basics/README.md

 ## Topology

 The topology file `basic.clab.yml` defines the lab we are going to use in this basics exercise.
-It consists of the two nodes:

-* Nokia SR Linux
+It consists of the two Nokia SR Linux nodes.
-* Nokia SR-SIM

 The nodes are interconnected with a single link over their respective first Ethernet interfaces.